 Connecticut-based Stone Point Capital closed its ninth private equity offering at over $9 billion with significant buy-in from pensions and other leading institutional investors.

-Investors include: Florida State Board of Administration; Massachusetts PRIM Board; Virginia Retirement System; State of Wisconsin Investment Board; and CalPERS.
+Investors include: State Board of Administration of Florida; Massachusetts PRIM Board; Virginia Retirement System; State of Wisconsin Investment Board; and CalPERS.

 The buyout fund is focused on financial services and related industries began its investment period last September and has closed on three investments to date — Businessolver, Beeline and Tivity.